-w - w command shows who’s logged on and what they are doing.
-It displays information about current users on the machine by reading the file /var/run/utmp, and their processes /proc.
+The best Linux command to check the logged-in users is using w command.
+All we need is to open the terminal then type w in the prompt.
+This command shows who’s logged in and what they are doing.
+It displays information about current users on the machine by reading the file /var/run/utmp, and their processes from /proc.

 who – The who command prints information about all users who are currently logged in.
 It reads from a default file location (usually /var/run/utmp).